yottabytt/yottabytt_hugo/content/bytts/paper/bytt_1.md

 #### Limitations
-* Human Labeling of the documents with topics.
+* Human labeling of the documents with topics.